-Enable children to access modern technology and the internet that they may not be able to do at home.
+Enable children to Loaco of inade to Inade continue the enhancement of learning Inade to be kent after lease period for a reduced price £1 460 access modern technology and the internet that they may not be able to do at home.
 Lease of ipads to enhance children's learning across the curriculum.
-Additional purchase of iPads and laptops.
 Ipads continue the enhancement of learning and offer alternatives to recording of work.
 Additional laptops and have been particularly useful for children for whom access to modern technology at home has been problematic.
 Online learning resources enhance out of school learning provision designed to build confidence and raise attainment.
-Lease of ipads to continue in 2016/17 £6,200 iii.
-Other approaches ı Desired outcome Chosen action/approach Estimated impact: Did you meet the success criteria?
+Ipads to be kept after lease period for a reduced price.
+3 new, up to date ipads to be either bought or leased during 2017/18. £1,469 iii.
+Other approaches Desired outcome Chosen action/approach Estimated impact: Did you meet the success criteria?
 Include impact on pupils not eligible for PP, if appropriate.
-Lessons learned (and whether you will continue with this approach) Cost
+Lessons learned (and whether you will continue with this approach) Cost Increased healthy diet Free school milk for PP children aged 5 and above.
+Free hot lunches for eligible children Increased focus on learning and health.
+Increasing concentration Children enjoy their free milk and hot lunches.
+Will continue in 2017/18 £1,344